-Paying claims is why we're
+Paying claims is why we're here

 We're committed to paying all genuine claims as fast as possible, in a compassionate way.
-In 2020, we paid over \$2.17 billion in claims to over 35,000 Australians and their families.
-This is equivalent of around \$41.9 million of financial assistance paid to our customers every week.
+Last financial year we paid \$2.7 billion in claims to 39,628 customers1.
+That's equivalent to over \$52 million a week.